Start planning your trip

 Photo courtesy of Sapporo Business Tourism Bureau

 Over one hundred ice and snow sculptures made with just pure white snow and clear ice are displayed at Odori Park.
-The park and works span for around 1.5 km in the center of Sapporo.
+The park and works span around 1.5 km in the center of Sapporo.
 These works are illuminated at night, too - the light-up usually lasts until 22:00 in Odori, and 23:00 in Susukino.

-Enjoy in Japan's Winter Events!
+Enjoy Japan's Winter Events!

 These festivals and events are the perfect chance for you to experience the traditional culture of Japan just by taking part in them.
 Enjoy them when you have the opportunity!